realm/realm-js/packages/realm/README.md

 ### Integration with React Native

-Realm is a general SDK which provide you persistence of objects and the capability to perform advanced queries on the objects.
-You can have tighter integration with React Native by using [@realm/react](https://www.npmjs.com/package/@realm/react).
+The Atlas Device SDK for React Native provides persistence of objects and advanced queries for persisted objects.
+You can have easier integration with React Native by using [`@realm/react`](https://www.npmjs.com/package/@realm/react).

-Moreover, we have a [Flipper plugin](https://www.npmjs.com/package/realm-flipper-plugin) to help you inspect, query and modify your Realm files while debugging your app on a simulator or a physical device.
-The plugin is still in an early stage so expect rough edges.

 ## Template apps